sergeyshpadyrev/variabler/README.md

 }
 ```

-When you set environment to `production.candidate`, it takes all the variables defined in the `common` section, takes all the variables defined in the `production` section and overrides/extends them with the variables defined in the `production.candidate` section.
-So the full list of environment variables filled into template is:
+When you set env to `production.candidate`, it takes all the variables defined in the `common` section, takes all the variables defined in the `production` section and overrides/extends them with the variables defined in the `production.candidate` section.
+So the full list of variables filled into template is:

 ```
 API_URL=https://production.example.com